CLeeSpruit/Vivi/README.md

 # Vivi

 A lightweight component-focused Javascript framework.
 Vivi is currently still in it's early stages, so breaking changes are more common.
-This package uses semantic versioning, so major breaking changes is generally reserved for major versions.
+This package uses semantic versioning, so breaking changes will result major version updates.

 ---

-## v3 Update:
+## Announcements
-Milestone for v3 has started!
-Things to look forward to:
+### Versioning
+Vivi is moving over to true automated semantic releases, so future update announcements and milestones will be groups of major feature updates and fixes.

+### Node Tree Milestone Update (Previously v3):
+Node tree milestone is complete and has been released!
+Some of the new changes:
-- Dynamic loading for child components from the template
+- Dynamic loading for child components from the template, like adding a list of components based off an array
 - Easier loading for child components from the component class
 - Lots of component and template-related bugfixes!
 Yay!
 - Smaller package size!

-Check out progress on the [milestones page](https://github.com/CassandraSpruit/Vivi/milestones).

 ---
 ## Installation and Gettings Started